This article has links to products and services we love, which we may make commission from.

 Barcelona day trips are a perfect escape from the hot city!
 From peaks to beaches, sunbathing to skiing – there is something for every type of traveller and every budget.
 Whether you are travelling by car, train or by tour, the following destinations are less than two-three hours away.
 Use the drop-down to choose from the towns near Barcelona of most interest or read the full guide for inspiration.
+Before you leave Barcelona, don’t miss these viewpoints for perfect sunset pictures.

 Barcelona Day Trips